Home Depot U.S.A., Inc. v. Jackson: Third-party counterclaim

 To circumvent CAFA's more generous removal provisions, consumer lawyers devised yet another tactic.
-This approach involved bootstrapping a class action in the form of a third-party counterclaim to an already-existing lawsuit against a consumer.
+This approach involved bootstrapping a class action in the form of a third-party counterclaim to an existing lawsuit against a consumer.
 For example, when a consumer is sued for an unpaid bill relating to the business they intend to sue, they would file a third-party countercomplaint against that business containing the claim they originally planned to sue the business for.
 The theory supporting this approach was that the third-party defendant would be unable to remove the case because, although they were a defendant to a "claim," they were not a defendant to the original "civil action."
 Corporate lawyers fought back against this strategy by asserting that CAFA expanded who was eligible to remove a class action to the category of "any defendant."
 And because, in their view, a third-party counterclaim defendant "qualifie[d] as one of 'the defendants' for purposes of removal," they reasoned that "such a party qualifies as 'any defendant' for purposes of [CAFA]."
 That disagreement gave rise to this Supreme Court case.